carlacupcake/hashin_shtrikman_mp/paper/markdown/paper.md

 function has been designed to represent absolute error from the desired properties, a cost of 1.0 represents 100% error.

-Figure \autoref{fig:cost-func-contribs} contains a breakdown of the non-zero cost at the end of optimization for a 3-phase material where the properties of interest were electrical conductivity, thermal conductivity, bulk modulus, shear modulus, and universal anisotropy.
+\autoref{fig:cost-func-contribs} contains a breakdown of the non-zero cost at the end of optimization for a 3-phase material where the properties of interest were electrical conductivity, thermal conductivity, bulk modulus, shear modulus, and universal anisotropy.
 We